-Prerequisite: A student must be pursuing an approved program at LCCC; have completed 15 semester hours with a minimum of six semseter hours in the discipline of placement; have a minimum GPA of 2.5 in the discipline and a 2.0 overall GPA; & have divisional approval
+Prerequisite: A student must be pursuing an approved program at LCCC; have completed 15 semester hours with a minimum of six semester hours in the discipline of placement; have a minimum GPA of 2.5 in the discipline and a 2.0 overall GPA; & have divisional approval

 EDCT 288 - WORK BASED LEARNING II - EDCT 1(1)

 This course provides supervised work experience building on experience in Work Based Learning I with approved employer(s) in an area related to education.
 Emphasis is placed on integrating classroom learning with work experience.
 Students will be able to evaluate career selection, demonstrate employability skills, and satisfactorily perform work-related competencies.
 Activities are coordinated and evaluated by college personnel.
-Course will be graded on the S/U basis.

 EDCT 299 - INDIVIDUALIZED STUDIES IN EDUCATION 1(1)